spilliams/blaseball/README.md

 `go get` to fetch the binaries, or if you have to build them yourself.

-Building `cmd/server` will build you a web server that operates on port 8080 (maybe someday that'll be configurable).
+Building `cmd/server` will build you a web server that operates on port 8080 (or whatever `PORT` says).
 This server will (someday) mirror the [blaseball database API](https://github.com/Society-for-Internet-Blaseball-Research/blaseball-api-spec).
 It will also provide a few key extra features, discussed below.
 Right now this server stores its data in memory.
 If and when I deploy this server somewhere for more general use, I should (will) set up a more reliable data storage layer.

 Building `cmd/cli` will build you a command-line tool that will query against a blaseball API.
-I say "a" blaseball API because right now it will build against the local server (it assumes you're running one).
-Someday this will be configurable, so you can tell it to hit your local server, or the official API, or maybe a hosted third-party API.
-The future is so uncertain!
+It defaults to the official one, but you can use flags to set a custom url or pick a hardcoded local url.
+This tool will tell you many of the things that the server could tell you, but in your terminal instead of in a browser.
+Honestly it's only here as a test bed before I build an honest front-end for the server.

 # Contributions